The Practical Side of Implementing Stormwater Management

 Hosted by the International Erosion Control Association

 Join the International Erosion Control Association (IECA) for The Practical Side of Implementing Stormwater Management where we will focus on the role of the contractor in the implementation of stormwater management.
 This four-part series will examine the why in stormwater management, what to look for in the field to stay in compliance while protecting soil and water resources, alternatives to the basics, and achieving stabilization early on a project site.
-This event offers four (4) live webinars with 4 hours of available Professional Development Hours.
-No cost for IECA members and $50 USD for nonmembers.

 Learn from industry leaders as they tackle the tough challenges of coastal erosion, while working to care for the environment.
 Attendees can expect to learn: